eonist/GitSync-applescript/README.md

 ##How to install:
 - Download and install [Git](http://git-scm.com/download/mac) then follow the instalation guide
-- Download and open [GitBot](https://github.com/eonist/GitBot/archive/master.zip) then follow the setup guide
+- Download and open [GitSync](https://github.com/eonist/GitSync/archive/master.zip) then follow the setup guide

 ##FAQ:
-**Q: Where does GitBot store passwords?** <br/>
+**Q: Where does GitSync store passwords?** <br/>
-A: GitBot does not store passwords, GitBot requests passwords from keychain
+A: GitSync does not store passwords, GitSync requests passwords from keychain

-**Q: How can I trust GitBot with my password?** <br/>
+**Q: How can I trust GitSync with my password?** <br/>
 A: You can always compile the .app yourself.
-Download the GitBot from the link provided above, open the GitBot.applescript file in Applescript edit, then inspect the code and it's dependencies.
+Download the GitSync from the link provided above, open the GitSync.applescript file in Applescript edit, then inspect the code and it's dependencies.
 Then export the script as an .app

 **Q: Do I need to close the app when I do git work in other apps?** <br/>
 A: Yes, its advisable to avoid git conflicts.